 You won't just find crawfish on the festival grounds.
 Jeff Davis Parish offers crawfish farm tours, which give visitors an inside glimpse of crawfish ecology and the business of farming them.

-And of course, and Louisiana's full of restaurants that serve crawfish up daily.
+And of course, Louisiana's full of restaurants that serve crawfish up daily.
 Hawk's in Rayne is known for their amazing crawfish boils (call for operating hours) and it is legendary - located in a small backwoods building down a dirt road through farm fields.
 New Orleans has Creole restaurants galore, including Arnaud's and Galliano Restaurant; Baton Rouge's Parrain's Seafood is also worth adding to your dining itinerary.
 Cajun-style crawfish is at Bevi Seafood Co. and Clesi's in New Orleans, Steamboat Bill's and Billedeaux's Cajun Kitchen in Lake Charles, and Prejean's in Lafayette.